ehsanghaffar/awesome-clubhouse/README.md

 Your contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/ehsanghaffarii/awesome-clubhouse/blob/main/CONTRIBUTING.md) first.

 I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could [vote for them](https://github.com/ehsanghaffarii/awesome-clubhouse) by adding :+1: to them.
-Pull requests will be merged when their votes reach **20**.

 - - -

-If you have any question about this opinionated list, do not hesitate to contact me [@VintaChen](https://twitter.com/ehsanghaffarii) on Twitter or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact me [@ehsanghaffar](https://twitter.com/ehsanghaffarii) on Twitter or open an issue on GitHub.